panmt/VeoRL/README.md

 ## Pretrained Weights

 We provide pretrained weights of **VeoRL** for the tasks mentioned in the paper.
-You can download them using the links in the table below and rename the downloaded file to `latest.pt`:
+You can download them using the links in the table below:

 <div align="center">